 Optimal run-time slot allocation is hard without a global (and central) slot table view, which is non-scalable and slows down programming.
-Distributed run-time slot allocation is scalable, but lacks a global view and is, therefore, perhaps suboptimal.
-Moreover, SetUp packets may interfere, making programming more involved, and perhaps non-deterministic.
+Distributed run-time slot allocation is scalable, but lacks a global view and may, therefore, be suboptimal.
+Moreover, SetUp packets may interfere, making programming more involved, and perhaps non-deterministic (in the sense of depending on the programming actions of other NoC users).
 However, dynamic connection management at high rates will require distributed slot allocation.
 In a simple distributed greedy algorithm, all sources repeatedly generate random slot numbers for each set up until their connection succeeds.
 We conclude that our programming model allows both compile-time and run-time slot allocation.
 Computational complexity, deterministic results, and scalability can be balanced according to system requirements.